 University of California - Santa Cruz is among your best bets if you're planning on studying Geological & Earth Sciences.
 Students who graduate from the Geology program earn about $46,608 in their early career salary, and $82,929 in their mid-career salary.
 Positioned in Santa Cruz, California, this institution is a good option for students who enjoy the thrill of a substantial city.

 It is hard to find a better school than University of Colorado Boulder if you want to study Geological & Earth Sciences.
 Students from the Geological & Earth Sciences degree program at University of Colorado Boulder make 14.3% above the the average college graduate with the same degree.
-With over 20,000 undergraduates, University of Colorado Boulder is among the biggest schools in the nation.
+Based in Boulder, Colorado, this college is a good final choice for students who enjoy the excitement of a substantial city.